 There’s a fine line between showing genuine personal interest in your employees and trying to become their best friend.
 To be a great district manager you don’t have to become best friends.
 But, you should let employees know that you see them as a real person and not just a cog in the retail machine.
 This will go a long way when it comes to creating a positive work environment for them.

 Great district managers also acknowledge the fact that employees have their own lives outside of working in your store.
 Some employees are still students, some are parents.
-It’s important to let them know that you understand how important these things are, and that you’re willing to work with them and be flexible for each individual situation.
+It’s important to let them know that you understand how important these things are.
+Also, let them know that you’re willing to work with them and be flexible for each individual situation.

 When you show that you care about employees as people, that can do a lot when it comes to their motivation and dedication to your stores.